 HMS VICTORY and Lord Nelson

-HMS-Victory, the official website of the National Museum of the
+There is more information on the ship on HMS Victory, the official website of the National Museum of the Royal Navy.

 The VICTORY ship model, photos, description and dimensions HMS VICTORY

 This excellent model of the VICTORY was made in 2800 work hours.
 The ship's power, the impressive lines of the hull and the extensive rigging are exquisitely shown in it.
 The model shows the VICTORY as she was at Trafalgar, after the extensive refitting two years before.
 The carronades on the forecastle and the poop have been removed, but the bulwark still had its gun ports.

 The ship model stands on a walnut board.
 The board is slightly fixed to the keel by double-sided adhesive tape, so that the model can be lifted and moved somewhere without the stand board falling down.
 However, the board can be removed easily if the ship model should be placed into some other stand.

 This beautiful ship model is 1 : 72 scale.
 Length is 138 cm, width 50 cm, height 97 cm.